 As a long-term liability-driven institutional investor and assets owner with a fiduciary duty, the Generali Group (the Group) believes in active ownership as a contributor to long-term risk mitigation and value creation for its clients and shareholders.
-In their best interest, the Group:
+In their best interest, the Group (through its companies falling within the scope of application of the Group Guideline):

-- Monitors, directly or through Group/Third-Party asset managers, investee issuers on relevant matters e.g. strategy, financial results, risk profile, capital structure and Environmental, Social and Governance (ESG) impact; - Engages investee issuers to strengthen their accountability to stakeholders and civil society; - Sets principles and criteria for the exercise of the voting rights and the other rights attached to the shares/bonds, to ensure consistency with the interest of the Group and its clients and with Group engagement activities: - Liaises with the other stakeholders of the investee issuers: - Manages possible conflicts of interest related to its active ownership activity: - Discloses to the public how active ownership activities have been implemented.
+- Monitors, directly or through Group/Third-Party asset managers, investee issuers on relevant matters e.g. strategy, financial results, risk profile, capital structure and management of material Environmental, Social and Governance (ESG) factors and risk; - Engages investee issuers to strengthen their accountability to stakeholders and civil society; - Sets principles and criteria for the exercise of the voting rights and the other rights attached to the shares/bonds, to ensure consistency with the interest of the Group and its clients and with Group engagement activities; - Liaises with the other stakeholders of the investee issuers; - Manages possible conflicts of interest related to its active ownership activity; - Discloses to the public how active ownership activities have been implemented.

 The Active Ownership Group Guideline - Asset Owner (the Guideline) has been drawn up in compliance with the obligations introduced by the so-called Shareholder Rights Directive II as regards the engagement policy of institutional investors (Art.
-3g of Directive (EU) 2017/828 amending Directive 2007/36/EC) and duly takes into account best practices from international standards to which the Group adheres1.
+3g of Directive (EU) 2017/828 amending Directive 2007/36/EC), the Sustainability-related Disclosures in the Financial Services Sector (EU Regulation 2019/2088), and duly takes into account best practices from international standards to which the Group adheres1.